elugens/hello-javascript/docs/general-javascript-questions/data-types/methods-of-primitives.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, a function can be used as a property of an object.
-It is more commonly called an object method.
+  <div><strong>Interview Response:</strong> Yes, a function gets used as a property of an object, and it is more commonly called an object method.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />